Send API requests with Postman

 POSTrequest. - Go to the Pre-request Script tab.

-- Insert the following script:
+- Insert the following script and replace the placeholders

 const navigator = {}; //fake a navigator object for the lib